-4.5 Two classes of work
+4.6 Two or more classes of work

-When any person on any one day performs 2 or more classes of work to which a different rate fixed by this Award is applicable, such person, if employed for more than 4 hours on the class of work carrying a higher rate, shall be paid in respect of the whole time during which the employee works on that day at the same rate, which shall be at the highest rate fixed by this Award in respect of any such class or classes or work; and if employed for 4 hours or less on the class or classes of work which carry a higher rate, the employee shall be paid at such highest rate for 4 hours.
+- 4.6.1 Where any person on any one day performs work of 2 or more classes of work to which a differential rate fixed by any Award is applicable, such person, if employed for more than 4 hours on the class or classes of work carrying a higher rate, shall be paid in respect of the whole time during which the employee works on that day at the same rate, which shall be at the highest rate fixed by such Award in respect of any such classes of work, and if employed for 4 hours or less on the class or classes of work which carry a higher rate, the employee shall be paid for such highest rate for 4 hours. - 4.6.2 Multi-skilling In recognition of the operational requirements of Sea Swift and to create more varied and interesting work, it shall be a condition of employment that each employee shall work as required on any work within the employee's competence directly or indirectly connected with the operations of Sea Swift, (subject to prevailing statutory requirements) and that each employee shall acquire the skills and learn any other job as directed and shall provide instruction and/or training as appropriate to another employee as required.

-4.6 Contract of employment